Security

 - Card data is entered in a secure iframe hosted by the payment processor

-- Card numbers, CVVs, and expiry dates never touch Von Payments servers or your servers
+- In the live hosted and embedded flows, card numbers, CVVs, and expiry dates never touch Von Payments servers or your servers

 - The checkout page's Content Security Policy prevents any script from reading the payment iframe